 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

 - Instead of vegan mince use 300 grams of mushrooms chopped really small into mince size pieces.
-I love replacing mince with mushrooms its so tasty.
-And my son who hates mushrooms never knows the difference.
-A small food processer is great for crumbling the mushrooms into tiny pieces.
+A small food processor is great for crumbling the mushrooms into tiny pieces.

-- For a change replace the potatoes with pasta or thick noodles.
+- For a change replace the potatoes with pasta or thick noodles - adjust liquid quantities to suit.

-- The breadcrumb topping is optional, if you are in a hurry simply omit and just add grated vegan cheese.
+- The breadcrumb topping is optional, if you are in a hurry simply omit and just add grated vegan cheese or nutritional yeast flakes.

-- The cooked potatoes and mince can be enjoyed without baking as a casserole, simply add extra water to create a gravy and serve in a bowl.
-A slice of thick crusty bread to mop up the savoury gravy is tasty.
+- The cooked potatoes and mince can be enjoyed without baking as a casserole, just add extra water or vegetable stock to create a gravy and serve in a bowl.
+A slice of thick crusty bread to mop up the savoury gravy is nice.

 - Leftovers can be stored, covered, for 3 days.

-- Reheat at the cooking temperature, but pop a cover over to prevent overcooking and browning too much.
-Reheat for 20-25 minutes until piping hot.
+- Reheat at the cooking temperature, you can add a layer of kitchen foil over the casserole to prevent over-colouring the top.
+Reheat for 25 -35 minutes until piping hot.

 Looks amazing and interesting!
 Will be giving this a go for my family, Thanks x